-parse_constant, if specified, will be called with one of the following strings: -Infinity, Infinity, NaN.
+parse_constant, if specified, will be called with one of the following strings: -Infinity, Infinity, NaN, null, true, false.
 This can be used to raise an exception if invalid JSON numbers are encountered.

 To use a custom JSONDecoder subclass, specify it with the cls kwarg; otherwise JSONDecoder is used.